Architect - Oxford Architects

 Brick detailing, using Ketley plinths and bullnose specials, creates the decorative areas of brickwork for this authentic example of early 20th Century Great Western architecture.
 The simple single storey structure with pitched slate roof and gable ends has four elaborate brick chimney stacks in the same Ketley brick.
 Windows and doorways are defined by brick arches above and bullnose brick reveals.
 Corbelling beneath the eaves as well as plinths at the base of the building allow for a change in depth to the brickwork attracting shadows and adding interest and authenticity.

 Considerable care was taken to select a mortar to be consistent with the 1910 GWR aesthetic.
 Ty Mawr Light Blaenavon crushed aggregate was used in the cement, lime and sand mix.
 Inside, Ketley quarry tiles have been laid to the floors adding warmth, character and authenticity to the spaces.
+The overall appearance of the building, both inside and out, is so effective, its hard to believe that it's all new.

 The project was managed by an SVR team, and included significant input from Robert Marrows and David Postle.
 The level of detail and quality of the brick work delivered by main contractor Iris Construction Projects Ltd. and their brickwork subcontractor, Jason Harrison and his team at Newdawn Construction is outstanding.
 The whole team has shown considerable skill, knowledge and pride in their work.